benjaminfong/Parktacular/README.md

 ## How we built it
 We used React Vite for the front end and Django for the back end and server.
+We used Azure SQL Database for parking lots data storage and retrieval.
 We used a Jupyter notebook to perform the machine leaning model training.

 ## Backend